-For any given USA Climbing Sport event, if the facility/venue hosting the event (Host Facility) requires or recommends that its own belayer certification (aka belayer check) requirements be met in the context of a USA Climbing event, then the CBWG's efforts do not replace, nor obviate the need for, such Host Facility belayer certification.
-This USA Climbing Competition Belaying Handbook (Handbook), in its first edition, is intended to provide a preliminary draft set of recommended guidance and standards around safe and fair belaying in USA Climbing competitions, but in all cases such Host Facility belay certification processes, standards, and methods shall be in addition to this Handbook.
-The USA Climbing CEO or VP of Sport should be consulted in the event of any conflict between such Host Facility processes, standards or methods and those of this Handbook.
+For any given USA Climbing event, if the facility/venue hosting the event (Host Facility) requires or recommends that its own belayer certification (aka belayer check) requirements be met in the context of a USA Climbing event, then this Handbook's efforts do not replace, nor obviate the need for, such Host Facility belayer certification.
+This USA Climbing Competition Belaying Handbook (Handbook), in this second edition, is intended to provide an updated set of recommended guidance and standards around safe and fair belaying in USA Climbing competitions, but in all cases such Host Facility belay certification processes, standards, and methods shall be in addition to this Handbook.
+The USA Climbing CEO, VP of Sport, or National Belay Coordinator should be consulted in the event of any conflict between such Host Facility processes, standards or methods and those of this Handbook.

-This Handbook serves as the focal product output of the CBWG, and is the result of not only the CBWG member meetings, but also coordination and collaboration with other entities within USA Climbing: USA Climbing staff, Board of Directors, Risk Management Committee, Rules Committee, Judges Committee, and others.
-The Handbook was approved by the Board of Directors and Risk Management Committee.
+This Handbook serves as the focal product output of the CBWG and is the result of not only the CBWG member meetings, but also coordination and collaboration with other entities within USA Climbing: USA Climbing staff, Board of Directors, Risk Management Committee, Rules Committee, Judges Committee, National belayers, and others.
 To the extent that matters covered in this Handbook are appropriate for inclusion in the Rulebook, USA Climbing intends for the Rulebook to be updated in the usual course accordingly.